 - Coursework to be transferred must fit the mission of the Doctoral Program.

 After an initial conference with a student or potential student who wishes to transfer credit, the program chairperson will send a letter (with a copy placed in the student's file) informing him or her as to what credits will be accepted and what stipulations, if any, have been made.
-The student must be sure to complete a Transfer of Credit form, as well, which Marnie Broughton (firstname.lastname@example.org) can provide you.
+The student must be sure to complete a Transfer of Credit form, as well, which you can obtain from the Student Services Coordinator (509-313-3485).

 Students can take up to six credits in one semester as a non-matriculated student before they are formally admitted to the Program.
 Students must apply for regular admission before beginning their second semester in the Program.
 Students cannot use instructors of courses they take as non-matriculated students as references for admission to the program.
 Click here for the application form to apply to the DPLS program as a non-matriculated student.